get-convex/ai-town/ARCHITECTURE.md

 declare if the game is currently idle and for how long with the `idleUntil` method.
 If the game is idle, the engine will automatically schedule the next step past the idleness period but also wake it up if an input comes in.

-One core invariant is that the game engine is fully "single-threaded" per world.
+One core invariant is that the game engine is fully "single-threaded" per world, so there are never two runs of an engine's step overlapping in time.
 Not having to think about race conditions or concurrency makes writing game engine code a lot easier.

 However, preserving this invariant is a little tricky.
 If the engine is idle for a minute and an input comes in, we want to run the engine immediately but then cancel its run after the minute's up.
-If we're not careful, a race condition may cause us to run multiple copies of the engine if an input comes just as an idle timeout is expiring!
+If we're not careful, a race condition may cause us to run multiple copies of the engine if an input comes in just as an idle timeout is expiring!

 Our approach is to store a generation number with the engine that monotonically increases over time.
 All scheduled runs of the engine contain their expected generation number as an argument.
 Then, if